ray-x/navigator.lua/README.md

 ## Install

-Require nvim-0.6.1 or above, nightly (0.8) prefered
+Require nvim-0.9 or above, nightly (0.10 or greater) preferred

 You can remove your lspconfig setup and use this plugin.
 The plugin depends on lspconfig and [guihua.lua](https://github.com/ray-x/guihua.lua), which provides GUI and fzy support(migrate from [romgrk's project](romgrk/fzy-lua-native)).